Sultan-Alshehry/SDMO-2025-group-3-project/schedule.md

 3. Compare the accuracy of the implementation output against the accuracy of manual de-duplication.

-4. Propose and create a new implementation for de-duplication.
+4. Propose and create a new implementation for de-duplication compare the results.

-5. Compare the results

 6. Implement unit tests.
 7. Generate quality report.